7jhguo/ppdg_code/graph-guided fused lasso/datasets/README.md

+#datasets

-# The folder graph-guided fused lasso/datasets contains three datasets used in the experiments of Section 4.3 for testing Nonconvex graph-guided fused lasso problem.
+The folder graph-guided fused lasso/datasets contains three datasets used in the experiments of Section 4.3 for testing Nonconvex graph-guided fused lasso problem.

 The dataset CINA is from http://www.causality.inf.ethz.ch/data/CINA.html.